 Contact lenses can cost up to around £90 for a three month supply of daily disposable lenses.
 Over the course of a year, this could add up to £360, so over the course of ten years you’d be looking at £3,600.
 That also does not include the cost of any glasses you may need to pay for, as it is never recommended to wear contact lenses 7 day a week.

 Need help making your mind up?

-If you’ve been weighing things up and you’re still unsure on the best option for you, we’d recommend coming in for a free consultation.
+If you’ve been weighing the pros and cons of laser eye surgery vs contact lenses and you’re still unsure on the best option for you, we’d recommend coming in for a free consultation.
 You’ll be able to meet one of our experienced ophthalmic surgeons and ask any questions you may have, and they’ll be able to advise you on the best treatment for your needs.